operate-first/continuous-delivery/docs/setup_cd_pipeline.md

   overlay-contextpath: example/overlays/test/imagestreamtag.yaml # Imagestream manifest where tag is to be updated.
 ```

-For More details, Visit: <https://github.com/AICoE/aicoe-ci>
+For more details, Visit: <https://github.com/AICoE/aicoe-ci>